ethereumdegen/vibegraph-rs/README.md

   ### TODO

-  1. Add an interval which fetches the current eth blocknumber so we know if we are synced up

-  1.1 never request beyond the current blocknumber -- else we may miss some events !

-  2.  one synced, dont make a request as often to conserve bandwidth use
+  1. once synced, dont make a request as often to conserve bandwidth use

-  3. add the 'expansion factor' to mitigate provider failures (give provider less load and attempt again)
+  2. when booting up , check to see if events exist in the DB and if so , start from latest block number of them